Serin-Yoon/CS452-Computer-Graphics/Lab 2/README.md

 **2. Direction change using A, S, D, W**

--  Pressing A moves to the left.
+-  Pressing `A` moves to the left.
--  Pressing S moves to the bottom.
+-  Pressing `S` moves to the bottom.
--  Pressing D moves to the right.
+-  Pressing `D` moves to the right.
--  Pressing W moves to the top.
+-  Pressing `W` moves to the top.
 -  If the shape was rotating, it continues to rotate.
 -  If the shape was not rotating, it continues to not rotate.
 -  The speed of movement does not change.

 **3. Increasing/Decreasing the speed**

--  Pressing the 'Increase' button increases the speed of movement.
+-  Pressing the `Increase` button increases the speed of movement.
--  Pressing the 'Decrease' button decreases the speed of movement.
+-  Pressing the `Decrease` button decreases the speed of movement.
 -  If the shape was rotating, it continues to rotate.
 -  If the shape was not rotating, it continues to not rotate.
 -  The direction of movement does not change.